Spacial/awesome-csirt/README.md

 - [AllPocsFromHackerOne](https://github.com/bminossi/AllVideoPocsFromHackerOne): This script grabs public report from hacker one and download all JSON files to be grepable.
 - [How I Found My First Ever ZeroDay (In RDP)](https://www.malwaretech.com/2020/12/how-i-found-my-first-ever-zeroday-in-rdp.html)
 - Learning Linux Kernel Exploitation: [Part 1](https://lkmidas.github.io/posts/20210123-linux-kernel-pwn-part-1/), [Part 2](https://lkmidas.github.io/posts/20210128-linux-kernel-pwn-part-2/)
+- [SharpSelfDelete](https://github.com/klezVirus/SharpSelfDelete): C# implementation of the research by @jonaslyk and the drafted PoC from @LloydLabs

 ### Payloads